-If funds are required to be returned per the R2T4, the Financial Aid Office will return those funds to the Title IV program and notify the student of the action.
+If funds are required to be returned per the R2T4, the Financial Aid Office will return those funds to the Title IV program and notify the student.

 Delinquent Accounts

 Students whose accounts are not in good standing are not entitled to receive official transcripts, diplomas or certificates.
 Delinquent accounts are subject to a monthly service fee.